bravenewdude/bravenewdude.github.com/_posts/2014-12-21-all-scrabble-hooks-for-three&%2345;letter-words.md

 I'm a big Scrabble fan, and I was recently looking for a list of all the hooks for the three-letter words.
 For two letter words, this list ("the 2-to-make-3 list") is in the book *Everything Scrabble* and easy to find [on the web](http://www.wolfberg.net/scrabble/wordlists/OWL2/twos-to-threes.html).
 But I wasn't able to find an up-to-date ([OWL2](http://www.scrabbleplayers.org/w/Official_Tournament_and_Club_Word_List)) version of the 3-to-make-4 list.
 So I decided to make one for myself and share it here.

 It's easy to find a list of all the allowed three-letter and four-letter words at sites such as [scrabutility](http://scrabutility.com/index.php).
-I've saved these word lists as text files [threes.txt](/static/threes.txt) and [fours.txt](/static/fours.txt).
+I saved these word lists as text files [threes.txt](/static/threes.txt) and [fours.txt](/static/fours.txt).
 Then to create the list, I wrote some python code.

 {% highlight py3 %}
 # Read files to create list of three-letter words and list of four-letter words